dbohdan/pip-wtenv/README.template.md

 # pip-wtenv

-**pip-wtenv** lets your single-file Python script download and install its own dependencies (without affecting the rest of the system).
+**pip-wtenv** lets a single-file Python script download and install its own dependencies (without affecting the rest of the system).
 To use it,
 copy and paste the function `pip_wtenv` into your script and call it with the dependencies as arguments.